mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 shell changed '/bin/bash' to '/bin/zsh'
 {% endhighlight %}

-So Puppet's clever enough to just make that little fix and this is the consistency thing I was talking about.
-By describing everything in this state, it allows Puppet to do stuff that's quite powerful; we didn't tell it "oh you must run `chsh` to fix his shell", we just said "look, this is what his shell should be, it's up to you to make sure the system is in the state that I've described."

-So Puppet, the documentation- the official documentation refers to "the Trifecta"; the three core resource types that you might use.

-So the first is a `package`:
+Puppet is clever enough to just to make the appropriate changes to bring the system in-line with our specification.
+Notice that we didn't tell it to explicitly run `chsh` and that it didn't need to delete and recreate the user.
+This is the idea of consistency that was missing from the manual approach and also shows how powerful Puppet can be in enforcing system state.

+As well as specifying users, Puppet has many different types of resource.
+The official documentation refers to three in particular as the "Trifecta":

 {% highlight ruby %}
 package { 'openssh-server':